PlaidCloud/website/content/en/docs/doc-contributor-tools/linkchecker/README.md

 ## How the tool works

-`htmltest` scans links in the generated HTML files of the kubernetes website repository.
+`htmltest` scans links in the generated HTML files of the PlaidCloud website repository.
 It runs using a `make` command which does the following:

-- Builds the site and generates output HTML in the `/public` directory of your local `kubernetes/website` repository
+- Builds the site and generates output HTML in the `/public` directory of your local `PlaidCloud/website` repository
 - Pulls the `wdjp/htmltest` Docker image
-- Mounts your local `kubernetes/website` repository to the Docker image
+- Mounts your local `PlaidCloud/website` repository to the Docker image
 - Scans the files generated in the `/public` directory and provides command line output when it encounters broken internal links

 ## What it does and doesn't check